 - Scheme 2 uses less traffic and fewer attachments. - Traffic between service VPCs is routed through VPC peering connections instead of enterprise routers, reducing traffic costs. - Only the transit VPC is attached to the enterprise router.
-You can pay less for the attachments. - Scheme 2 frees you from the following constraints that scheme 1 has on attaching service VPCs to an enterprise router: - If a service VPC is used by ELB, VPC Endpoint, NAT Gateway (private NAT gateways), or DCS, contact customer service to confirm the service compatibility and preferentially use a transit VPC for networking. - Traffic cannot be forwarded from a VPC to the enterprise router if you set the destination of a route in the VPC route table to 0.0.0/0 and: - An ECS in the VPC has an EIP bound.
+You can pay less for the attachments. - Scheme 2 frees you from the following constraints that scheme 1 has on attaching service VPCs to an enterprise router: - If a service VPC is used by ELB, VPC Endpoint, NAT Gateway (private NAT gateways), or DCS, submit a service ticket to confirm the service compatibility and preferentially use a transit VPC for networking.
+If you attach a service VPC to an enterprise router when Elastic Load Balance (ELB), VPC Endpoint, or DCS is being used together with Enterprise Router, persistent connections may be intermittently interrupted during service reliability assurance, such as a DR switchover,

-- The VPC is being used by ELB (either dedicated or shared load balancers), NAT Gateway, VPC Endpoint, and DCS. - If a VPC attached to an enterprise router has a NAT gateway associated and Scenario of the SNAT or DNAT rules is set to Direct Connect, the network from the on-premises data center to the VPC is disconnected.
+- an upgrade, or elastic scaling.
+Ensure that the clients are capable of automatic reconnection in case of intermittent disconnection. - Traffic cannot be forwarded from a VPC to the enterprise router if you set the destination of a route to 0.0.0.0/0 in the VPC route table and: - An ECS in the VPC has an EIP bound. - The VPC is being used by ELB (either dedicated or shared load balancers), NAT Gateway, VPC Endpoint, and DCS. - If a VPC attached to an enterprise router has a NAT gateway associated and Scenario of the SNAT or DNAT rules is set to Direct Connect/Cloud Connect, the network from the on-premises data center to the VPC is disconnected.